 Conserving Wildlife from Tees to Tyne

-As a charity, we rely on the support of our members, income generated from membership enables us to manage our 35 nature reserves, run conservation projects, deliver environmental education activities and provide thousands of volunteering opportunities each year protecting our wildlife for future generations.
+As a charity, we are reliant on the support of our members.
+Contributions from membership enable us to manage our 37 nature reserves, run conservation projects, deliver environmental education activities and provide thousands of volunteering opportunities each year, safeguarding our wildlife for future generations.

-Events for all ages
+Events for all

-Access to Training
+Access to training

 Our regular training events offer members a chance to meet with other members and volunteers, they are designed to help you build upon your own knowledge and appreciation of nature conservation.

 Durham Wildlife Trust has a number of affiliated local and specialist interest groups, including local area groups, photography and botany groups.
 Join today and explore your interests with like minded people.

 The truth is: the natural world is changing.
 And we are totally dependent on that world.
 It provides our food, water and air.
 It is the most precious thing we have and we need to defend it.